 Similarities between Product and Project Management

-Though they have inherently different focuses and objectives, a lot of the day to day tasks of project and product management are very similar.
-Activities such as resource allocation, milestone tracking, planning and scheduling, task assignment and collaboration are pretty much identical, though simply on different scales.
+Though they have inherently different focusses and objectives, a lot of the day-to-day tasks of project and product management are very similar.
+Activities such as resource allocation, milestone tracking, planning and scheduling, task assignment, and collaboration are pretty identical, though on different scales.

-Where project management resource allocation works to achieve project completion within the pre-allocated resources to the specific project.
-On the other hand, product management resource allocation focuses not on getting the most products completed, but rather on prioritizing the right products that achieve the most strategic value.
+Project management resource allocation aims to achieve project completion within the pre-allocated resources to the specific project.
+On the other hand, product management resource allocation focusses on prioritising the right products that achieve the most strategic value.

-Don’t go imagining Einstein in a lab.
-This simply means that both project and product management focuses on achieving tasks in an evidence-based manner.
-Instead of just going off solely intuition and feeling, both product and project management flourish from a structured, well-informed and proven process.
-Basically, everything comes down to data and working off data.
+Both project and product management are based on achieving tasks through evidence-based processes.
+Instead of just going off intuition, both product and project management flourish when working under a structured, well-informed, and proven process.
+Essentially, all frameworks, best practices, and processes should be developed from collected data.

-Though there is no one-size-fits-all ‘scientific’ approach for either project and product management, many organisations base their activities on a foundational project management methodology.
-To understand more about project management methodologies, their benefits and how to pick the right one for you, check out our guide here.
+There isn’t a one-size-fits-all approach for either project or product management.
+Many organisations base their activities on a foundational project management methodology.
+To understand more about project management methodologies, their benefits, and how to pick the right one for you, check out our guide here.